Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Numerical experiments

+On the other hand, for a numerical solution to the continuous BEC problem, the computational domain in Table \ref{tab:spin-1-3d} for 3D cases with large interactions $\beta_0,~\beta_1$ may not be large enough.
+We present the results of 3D cases with a more reasonable large computational domain in Table \ref{tab:spin-1-3d-large}.
+In this case, the stopping criterion is set to be $\|\text{grad}f(\mathbf{u}_k,\mathbf{v}_k)\|_2\le 10^{-3}$ for ANNI and $\|\text{grad}\tilde{E}(\mathbf{u}_k)\|_2\le 10^{-3}$ for ARNT.
+ANNI may need to conduct more than one step modified NNI to obtain a better performance, while ALM$_{NRI}$ may stop with a larger function value.
+Therefore, we only present the results of ANNI and ARNT in Table \ref{tab:spin-1-3d-large}.
+The number in the bracket for ANNI then shows the total number conducting one step modified NNI.

-However, although ANNI has the posibility to acheive a quadratically convergence, it is not as efficient as expected when computing \eqref{equ:spin-1} over relative large computational domains.
-Figure \ref{fig:convergence} depicts different convergence behaviour of ANNI in the best and worst cases.
-Possible explanations for this phenomenon may be that the main linear system involving $J_{\mathbf{v}}(\mathbf{u},\lambda)$ is computed by Newton-CG in an inexact iteration way, or different condition numbers of $J_{\mathbf{v}}(\mathbf{u},\lambda)$ influence the convergence rate.
-It is worthwhile to find better preconditioners and linear system solvers, as well as other acceleration technique, which beyond the scope of this article.
-We remark that for relative weak interactions, for which a relative small computational domain is enough, ANNI performs particular well.
+Although ANNI has the possibility to achieve a nearly quadratically convergence, it is not as efficient as expected when computing \eqref{equ:spin-1} in 3D cases over relatively large computational domains.
+For 2D cases, we have found a good parameter-selecting strategy `st3' that can ensure the efficiency of ANNI, while for 3D cases, such a strategy has not been figured out.
+As shown in Table \ref{tab:spin-1-3d-large}, the accuracy of nrmG for ANNI is low in this case.
+Possible explanations for this phenomenon may be that the main linear system involving $J_{\mathbf{v}}(\mathbf{u},\lambda)$ is computed by CG in an inexact iteration way, and different condition numbers of $J_{\mathbf{v}}(\mathbf{u},\lambda)$ affect the convergence rate significantly.
+It is worthwhile to find better preconditioners and linear system solvers, as well as better strategies to select $\lambda_k$ and $\mu_k$ adaptively as stated in subsection 6.1.2, which is beyond the scope of this article.
+We remark that for relatively weak interactions, for which a relatively small computational domain is enough in 3D cases, ANNI may still work well.